kirubarajan/blog/src/pages/posts/juggling.md

 So how should you approach getting work done?
 Should you work on every single thing every single day?
 Are you destined to experience the burnout that comes with doing this?

-I've recently had some friends ask how I find the time and mental energy to work on a variety of seemingly disparate things, like helping run [Dorm Room Fund](https://dormroomfund.com) and teaching [a course at Penn](https://cis192.github.io) while being a full-time student.
-Whenever I get this question I laugh (on the inside).
-I never thought of myself as having good time management skills at all, and there are definitely other people who are *much, much* better at balancing commitments than I am.
+I've recently had some friends ask how I find the time and mental energy to work on a variety of seemingly disparate things, like helping run [Dorm Room Fund](https://dormroomfund.com) or teaching [a course at Penn](https://cis192.github.io) while being a full-time student.
+I never thought of myself as having good time management skills at all, and there are definitely other people who are *much, much* better at balancing commitments their than I am.
+But one thing I like to think that I'm good at is avoiding burnout from working on too many things, especially when progress stagnates or things get out of hand.

-But one thing I like to think that I'm good at is avoiding burnout from working on too many things, especially when progress isn't being made on the things I work on.
-Part of this is because a lot of what I do are actually pretty intertwined (e.g. doing [NLP research](https://kirubarajan.com/research) helping me stay sharp with investing in ML companies and having better topics to lecture).
+Part of this is because a lot of what I do are actually pretty intertwined (e.g. doing [NLP research](https://kirubarajan.com/research) helping me stay sharp with investing in ML companies and helping me teach more interesting lectures).
 I think the most important part, however, is how I like to structure my work days.

 ## Just throw it all and forget